 In general, you should skip measurements during illness and while you are taking medication that can have an influence on your body temperature or cycle.
 If you have doubts, contact your doctor or our customer service team.

 Remove the battery and store Daysy in a dry location in its original packaging, if available.
 You can find more information in the instruction manual.

 You can rely on Daysy's results starting the very first day of use.
-In the beginning, you will see more yellow and red days because Daysy is cautious and still learning your unique cycle.
+In the beginning, you will see more yellow and red days because Daysy is still learning your unique cycle.
 You will see more green days as Daysy comes to understand your cycle and can narrow down your fertile window.
 The more regularly you measure, the better.